St. Louis Lyft Accident Lawyer

 Wear Your Seatbelt with No Exception

-Always wear your seat belt no matter where you sit in your ride, how short of a distance you will go or how free the road seems to be.
+Always wear your seat belt no matter where you sit in your ride, how short of a distance you will go, or how free the road seems to be.
 If children accompany you, make sure you order a car fitted with a proper child restraint system or that you have one with you.
 Road safety is crucial for any car passenger, and it’s your responsibility to use the safety features on the car.

 Ride in the Backseat of the Car

 Generally, when riding with a stranger, it’s most cautious to ride in the backseat of the car.
 This way, you will be more protected in an eventual attack.
-It’s also safer in case of an accident to choose the back seat.
+It’s also safer to choose the back seat in case of an accident.

 When using a ridesharing service, remember to consider two safety issues: road and personal safety.
 Make cautionary steps part of a routine and never have second thoughts about being “over the top”: you never know when these rules will save you.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free; you don’t pay unless we get you money!Free Consultation (314) 361-4242